andrescosta/jobico-fn/ARCHITECTURE.md

 ## Overview

-At the core of Jobico's architecture lies its ability to process events asynchronously.
-Events are queued up and processed by worker processes, allowing for efficient and scalable event handling.
+At the core of Jobico-fn's architecture lies its ability to process events asynchronously.
+Events are queued up and processed by worker functions, allowing for efficient and scalable event handling.
 This architecture ensures that events are processed in a timely and reliable manner, even under heavy loads.

 ![alt](docs/img/architecture.svg?)